samsungsamiio/samsungsami.io/source/sami/demos-tools/your-first-iot-device.md

 ![Arduino and Raspberry Pi](/images/docs/sami/demos-tools/first-iot-raspberrypi-arduino-breadboard.jpg)

-Finally, download the Node.js code (`send_data_to_sami.js`) to the Raspberry Pi.
+Finally, download the [Node.js code](/sami/downloads/send_data_to_sami.js) (`send_data_to_sami.js`) to the Raspberry Pi.
 Replace the placeholders in the code with the device token and device ID you collected from the [User Portal](https://portal.samsungsami.io).

-The Node.js code below establishes a [bi-directional WebSocket](https://developer.samsungsami.io/sami/api-spec.html#bi-directional-message-pipe) connection between the Raspberry Pi and SAMI.
+The Node.js code is also given below.
+It establishes a [bi-directional WebSocket](https://developer.samsungsami.io/sami/api-spec.html#bi-directional-message-pipe) connection between the Raspberry Pi and SAMI.
 Each time, it reads one data point from the serial port, and then wraps it in a message and sends the message to SAMI via WebSocket:

 ~~~javascript
 var webSocketUrl = "wss://api.samsungsami.io/v1.1/websocket?ack=true";